microsoft/promptflow/docs/how-to-guides/use-flow-in-pipeline.md

 ml_client = MLClient()

 # Register flow as a component
-# Default component name will be the name of flow folder, which is web-classification here; default version will be "1"
 flow_component = load_component("standard/web-classification/flow.dag.yaml")
+# Default component name will be the name of flow folder, which is not a valid component name, so we override it here; default version will be "1"
+flow_component.name = "web_classification"
 ml_client.components.create_or_update(flow_component)

 # Register flow as a component with parameters override